Gaza Health Ministry Says 27 Killed In Israel Strike Near UN School - UrduPoint

 Gaza Health Ministry Says 27 Killed In Israel Strike Near UN School

-Gaza Strip, (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2023) The health ministry in Hamas-run Gaza said Thursday at least 27 people were killed in an Israeli strike near a UN school in the Jabalia refugee camp.
+Gaza Strip, (APP - UrduPoint / Pakistan Point News - 3rd Nov, 2023) The health ministry in the Hamas-run Gaza Strip said on Thursday at least 27 people were killed in an Israeli strike near a UN-run school in the Jabalia refugee camp.

-"The bodies of 27 martyrs were recovered and a large number of wounded," said ministry spokesman Ashraf al-Qudra in a toll AFP was unable to independently verify.
+"The bodies of 27 martyrs were recovered and a large number of wounded," ministry spokesman Ashraf al-Qudra said.

-AFP footage showed several casualties as crowds of people rushed to help them.
+AFP footage showed several casualties as crowds of people rushed to help them, while it was not possible to independently verify the death toll.

 "Children under 10 were simply buying from the canteen and were cut into pieces," cried a woman in the schoolyard.

-There was no immediate comment from the UN Agency for Palestinian Refugees (UNRWA), which runs the school.
+UNRWA said that in the past day, four of the agency's schools were damaged while hosting nearly 20,000 displaced people combined.

+One of those affected was in Shati, or beach camp, while two others were in Bureij camp.

-Further south in Bureij refugee camp, Gaza's civil defence authority said at least 15 people were killed in Israeli strikes.
+Gaza's civil defence authority said at least 15 people were killed in Israeli strikes on Bureij on Thursday.

-Carrying his wounded two-year-old son, resident Mohammed Karajeh, 27, said "The whole house fell on us" with more than 20 homes destroyed.
+Carrying his wounded two-year-old son, Mohammed Karajeh, 27, said "the whole house fell on us" with more than 20 homes destroyed.

 Gaza's health ministry said 9,061 people have been killed in nearly four weeks of Israeli strikes and the recent ground assault.